Towards human-level performance on automatic pose estimation of infant spontaneous movements: Introduction

-Following along these lines, Chambers et al.~\cite{chambers2019computer} retrains the openly available OpenPose network~\cite{cao2018openpose} by utilizing a dataset of 9 039 manually annotated infant images.
-This improves infant pose estimation, reducing the mean error by 60\%~\cite{chambers2019computer}.
-Despite this advance, a recent study carried out by our group found that OpenPose lacks the sufficient scaling of network depth, network width, and image resolution for optimal pose estimation~\cite{groos2020efficientpose}.
-Furthermore, recent developments in HPE outperform OpenPose by deploying novel multi-scale networks and by maintaining higher spatial resolution~\cite{newell2016stacked,sun2019deep,ihlen2020efficient}.
-Like other solutions that are targeted towards multi-person pose estimation, such as DeeperCut~\cite{insafutdinov2016deepercut}, OpenPose is also computationally inefficient, which makes it less convenient for real-world applications~\cite{groos2020efficientpose}.
-ConvNet model scaling addresses this challenge by providing precision-efficiency trade-offs across various computational budgets~\cite{groos2020efficientpose,ihlen2020efficient}, better serving single-person applications.
+Following along these lines,~\citet{chambers2020computer} retrains the openly available OpenPose network~\citep{cao2018openpose} by utilizing a dataset of 9 039 manually annotated infant images.
+This improves infant pose estimation, reducing the mean error by 60\%~\citep{chambers2020computer}.
+Despite this advance, a recent study carried out by our group found that OpenPose lacks the sufficient scaling of network depth, network width, and image resolution for optimal pose estimation~\citep{groos2020efficientpose}.
+Other alternatives to OpenPose, such as DeeperCut~\citep{insafutdinov2016deepercut} used in DeepLabCut~\citep{mathis2018deeplabcut}, posses similar shortcomings as single-scale networks targeted towards multi-person pose estimation.
+Recent developments in HPE outperform OpenPose and variants by deploying novel multi-scale networks and by maintaining higher spatial resolution~\citep{newell2016stacked,sun2019deep}.
+OpenPose is also computationally inefficient, which makes it less convenient for real-world applications~\citep{groos2020efficientpose}.
+ConvNet model scaling addresses this challenge by providing trade-offs in localization performance and computational efficiency across various computational budgets~\citep{groos2020efficientpose}, better serving single-person applications.

-The main objective of the present study is to obtain computationally efficient markerless motion tracking of the spontaneous movements of infants with a precision approaching that of human expert annotations.
-We exploit a large and heterogeneous infant pose dataset covering infant recordings from multiple sites across the world to conduct a comparative analysis of the precision and computational efficiency of eight different ConvNet models, including the commonly used OpenPose network.
-We compare the precision level of the ConvNets with the inter-rater error of human expert annotations.
+The main objective of the present study is to obtain computationally efficient markerless pose estimation of the spontaneous movements of infants with a localization performance approaching that of human expert annotations.
+We exploit a large and heterogeneous infant pose dataset covering infant recordings from multiple sites across the world to conduct a comparative analysis of the localization performance and computational efficiency of eight different ConvNet models, including the commonly used OpenPose network.
+We compare the performance level of the ConvNets with the inter-rater spread of human expert annotations.